-3.3.
-Ideation
+3.3 Ideation

-Wallas’ classic 1926 description of the creative process includes four stages: preparation, incubation, illumination and verification.
-The preparation stage starts with gathering information, data, materials, resources, expertise, and ideas.
-It involves activities such as sketching, brainstorming, studying, discussing, and planning.
-You can read more about the four stages in the sub-chapter Creative Process.
-In this sub-chapter, we illuminate the preparation stage of the creative process from two perspectives: observing and ideation.
+In sub-chapter 3.1, Creative process, we studied Wallas’ classic 1926 description of the creative process.
+It includes four stages: preparation, incubation, illumination and verification.
+The preparation stage is about gathering information, data, materials, resources, expertise and ideas.
+It involves activities such as sketching, brainstorming, studying, discussing and planning.
+In this sub-chapter, we’ll use the preparation stage to learn more about observing and ideation and their roles in creativity.

 Reflection